mjt320/OSIPI_CAPLEX/docs/qualityOfLife.md

 ## Copying reference to table data for publications

-<b><font color=#FF0000>This feature is currently worked on.
-More buttons will be added in the future.</font></b>

-Inside the data tables you can find a button saying `HYPERLINK`.
+Inside the data tables you can find a button saying `COPY LINK`.
 Click on it and the reference to the data cell will be copied into your clipboard.
 You can use this reference in your publications.

 ## Copying reference DOI